 These are the New Guidelines (“Leitfaden”) for Applicants and Reviewers for the Habilitation at the Faculty of Informatics at TU Wien (Resolution in the Faculty Council on 26th June, 2019.)

 The purpose of a habilitation at the Faculty of Informatics at TU Wien is to

 - document scientific maturity comparable to the scientific qualifications required for a tenured professorship at the Faculty of Informatics,

 - document research at the forefront of international research in one or more specific research fields of Informatics,

 - document lasting and significant, scientific contributions to these research fields,

 - document the ability to formulate research questions, and conduct independent research, and

-- document teaching ability and experience at university level, including the ability to supervise Master’s and PhD theses.
+- document teaching ability and experience at university level, including the ability to supervise master and doctoral theses.